adaptive-scale/dbchaos/README.md

 # DBChaos

+Stress-test your database with random, pre-defined queries or your audit log.

+**Usecases**
-Stress-test your database with random or pre-defined queries.
-Validate slow and expensive queries that break your database.
+- Validate slow and expensive queries that break your database.
+- Replay your audit log on the DB to reproduce errors and states.

 ## Installation

 ```shell